begilbert-sys/MuffinBot/README.md

 # MuffinBot
-Discord.py bot wrapped inside a Django application.
+A discord.py bot wrapped inside a Django application.